 Schedule a Complimentary Consultation at King Orthodontics

-When you live in Ohio, it is easy to visit King Orthodontics at one of our two facilities that are located in:
+When you live in Ohio, it is easy to visit us at one of our two facilities in:

 • Plastic Invisalign aligners created for adults and children

-• Metal bracket and wire braces primarily worn by children
+• Metal bracket and wire braces which are primarily worn by children

 • Color-matching ceramic brackets that are not noticeable in your mouth